 If we are not available when you call, please leave us a message and be sure to include your area code and we will return your call as soon as possible.
 We do respond to estimate requests over the weekend, when possible.

-YES we warranty all of our work for a period of 12 months.
+YES we warranty all of our work for a period of 12 months, on watches older than 25 years it is a 12 month labor only warranty (unless it is a part that we replaced during service).
 This warranty of service starts from the date you receive your invoice.

 We attempt to achieve the best possible performance from your watch and our guarantee is to take care of your watch after we do our work and stand behind our work.

 If the watch does not perform as designed and it has anything to do with how we performed our service, we will do whatever is possible to remedy the situation as quickly as possible.

 Please call us at (877) 224-6350 or contact us by e-mail email@example.com and let us know your problem or concern.
 We will assist in the return of your watch so that we can correct the problem.